ji-zai/personal-site/content/essays/seek-truth-beats.md

 	- How can we **collectively** be better at seeking truth?
 The closer we get to the optimal truth seeking in all domains of human endeavor, the closer we get to doing the best we can possibly do.
 	- We are incredibly far from this optimal truth seeking.
 I'd guess somewhere around 0.01% of the world is close to optimal truth seeking.
 Just imagine the impact moving that decimal one to the right would have on our ability to tackle the greatest challenges for humanity?
 	- What more can we ask from ourselves?

+---

+Examples of self-delusion:
+- Theranos.
+- Investors investing in companies because they find the founder attractive and want a date.
+- (There are many to list here that are absolutely outrageous, but also incredibly true.
+This sort of decision making plagues the world - have a punchy 3 - 10 one line examples outlining how absurdly common these are.
+And it's a spectrum obv, so even though some are this outright stupid, there are so, so, so, many subtler ones that go unnoticed in the moment, that compound into a team, organization, company that ends up completely sucking).
+	- The problem with Google is nothing other than a collective delusion.
+They have the capital, the leverage, but they won't be able to do much with it.